 The United Parcel Service (UPS) is a well-known global shipping and logistics company that has workers driving around the clock to make sure all packages have been shipped or delivered.
-Since UPS drivers are on the road far more often than regular drivers, they are at more risk of getting involved in an accident.
+Since UPS truck drivers are on the road far more often than regular drivers, they are at more risk of getting involved in an accident.

-Common factors that have contributed to the cause of a UPS accident include the UPS driver, other drivers, road hazards, and poor weather conditions.
-Most UPS accidents have occurred on California highways.
+Common factors that have contributed to the cause of a UPS truck accident include the UPS truck driver, other drivers, road hazards, and poor weather conditions.
+Most UPS truck accidents have occurred on California highways.
 This comes to no surprise as drivers often feel compelled to speed and commit other reckless actions while on the highway.

-Victims of a UPS accident are welcomed to contact our qualified Los Angeles UPS accident attorneys at West Coast Trial Lawyers.
+Victims of a UPS truck accident are welcomed to contact our qualified UPS truck accident attorneys at West Coast Trial Lawyers.
 We will assess your case to determine what necessary courses of action should be considered in order to get you the compensation you deserve.
 With our track record of recovering more than $1 billion in settlements for our clients, we are confident that we will deliver a good outcome to your case.

 Can I Sue UPS for an Accident?

 Yes, you may file a personal injury lawsuit against UPS.
 UPS drivers are classified as employees, meaning that the company will be held accountable for negligent actions committed by its employees.
 You will need to gather evidence to prove that the UPS driver was at-fault for the accident in order to sue the company for damages.

 Determining liability can be quite complex.
 You will need to assess the situation by collecting important pieces of information or evidence to figure out whether the other party committed acts of negligence.
 The elements of negligence include the following: